Last updated on October 29th, 2025 at 11:49 am

 1. Social media overload

-It’s weird to think that social media initially started to connect with people.
 But as it evolved gradually, we now see some of the unfortunate negative effects of it.

-What started as a medium of communication and expression, quickly turned into a rat race of comparison.
+What started as a medium of communication and expression quickly turned into a rat race of comparison.

 Remember how challenging it used to be to find information about someone, famous or not?
-One may argue that social media is good because it makes that process all easier.
+One may argue that social media is good because it makes that process easier.

 However, what happens when that balance shifts?